lanshe/ImageStitchingTool/readme.md

 ### Project Overview

-PinjiePhoto is a lightweight Flask-based web tool for quickly creating long vertical images, perfect for stitching together screenshots or photos.
+Image Stitching Tool is a lightweight Flask-based web tool for quickly creating long vertical images, perfect for stitching together screenshots or photos.
 Through a simple drag-and-drop interface, users can easily upload images, adjust their order, and generate a combined image with one click.

 ### Key Features

 - **Intuitive Drag & Drop Upload**: Support for multiple file uploads via drag and drop or file selection
-- **Flexible Image Ordering**: Easily arrange images in any order through drag and drop
 - **Automatic Image Processing**: Images are automatically resized to a consistent width while maintaining aspect ratio
 - **One-Click Generation**: Instantly generate and download the combined image